Hearing (law): United States

-In the United States, one aspect of the "due process revolution" is that many administrative decisions that were once made much less formally must now be preceded by a hearing.
-An important step in this development was the Supreme Court decision in Goldberg v.
-Kelly, 397 U.S. 254 (1970).
-There the Court held that an agency could not terminate a recipient's welfare benefits without a pre-termination hearing.
-The decision also illustrated that what constitutes a "hearing" can depend on the context.
+The decision in Goldberg helped to establish the principle that many administrative decisions require some form of hearing or other procedure to ensure that individuals are not deprived of their rights without due process of law.
+It also illustrated that what constitutes a hearing can depend on the context.
 In Goldberg, the goal of a speedy decision was held to "justify the limitation of the pre-termination hearing to minimum procedural safeguards", which included such basic matters as the right to appear and to cross-examine witnesses, but did not include "a complete record and a comprehensive opinion".
+This has had a significant impact on the US legal system, leading to an increase in the number of hearings and other procedures required in a wide range of legal contexts.